CarniK Con: Cancellation of CarniK Con Productions

 Since the posting of this message there have been two new posts on the Facebook page unrelated to CarniK Con, but no new material has been posted nor have any plans to resume production of new videos.

 On January 5, 2016, Group Coalition made a short podcast interviewing Dugan Ashley about Carnik Con.

 On September 7, 2017, the CarniK Con channel was removed from YouTube.
 However, the content remains available on Archive.org, and several fans of the channel have created mirrors on YouTube.

 On February 18, 2018, Dugan Ashley was featured as a guest on ‘InRangeTV’, a show run on YouTube collaboratively run by Karl K. Kasarda and Ian McCollum of Forgotten Weapons, another popular YouTube firearms channel.
 There has been no confirmation of a Carnik Con return, despite several mentions of the original channel during the video.

 Merchandise

 In December 2013, CarniK Con released a limited run of MIL-SPEC AR-15 Receivers featuring their logo (A creature formed by a collage of weapons known as ‘The Gun Dragon’).
-They were editioned from zero to 300 and sold through the firearms manufacturer Palmetto State Defense.
+They were numbered from 0 to 300 and sold through the firearms manufacturer Palmetto State Defense.

-Resurfacing

-On December 26, 2019, Ashley created a new YouTube Channel called BoogerEater.
-Ashley debuted his first video the same day titled "Yankee Boogle".
-The video had no commentary and was a compilation of various news clips and politicians discussing gun control with the highlight of the video being about 3D printing DIAS devices (Drop In Auto Sears) and its availability in the public.
-Ashley has since posted various videos about politics, Covid-19, and various conspiracy theories.
-He has since returned from his hiatus of posting videos and livestreams discussions of those topics.
-As of 2022 his new YouTube Account has been removed, it is unclear if it was removed by YouTube or by Ashley himself.